tylercamp/palcalc/README.md

 - Figure out how the data miners do their thing and read Pal DB info straight from game files?
 - Allow solving for multiple pals at once
 - Add a sort of "pal search" feature, listing all owned pal instances which have some traits / pal type
+- Implement proper graph diffing for the built in GraphSharp animations